Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Experiments

-\paragraph{Evaluation settings} We compare \ourmethod~with state-of-the-art methods on the OmniContext~\cite{wu2025omnigen2} benchmark and our \ourbench~benchmark.
-Images are sampled at 1024 × 1024 using each method's default configurations.
-To mitigate randomness, we perform 3 rounds of sampling, scoring 3 times per round, yielding 9 group results.
-The final score is the average of these results.
+\paragraph{Evaluation settings} We evaluate on OmniContext~\cite{wu2025omnigen2} and \ourbench.
+Images are sampled at 1024 $\times$ 1024 with each method’s default settings.
+To reduce randomness, we conduct 3 sampling rounds and score each round 3 times, yielding 9 result groups whose average is reported.